 Lessons in sustainably-built wood-hybrid construction

-This centre for sustainable building technologies and renewable energy conservation is described as a living-learning facilityDesigned to be as much a lesson in itself as it is a place to learn, the building demonstrates to students firsthand made-in-BC sustainable building products and innovations.
+This centre for sustainable building technologies and renewable energy conservation is described as a living-learning facility.
+Designed to be as much a lesson in itself as it is a place to learn, the building demonstrates to students firsthand made-in-B.C. sustainable building products and innovations.
 All structural wood used in the centre comes from local forests, including pine from Interior forests that have been impacted by the mountain pine beetle outbreak.
-The building is primarily a glue-laminated timber (glulam) post and beam structure, but also features a number of innovative components including timber-concrete composite wall panels with integrated heating and cooling pipes and steel-timber hybrid trusses
+The building is primarily a glue-laminated timber (glulam) post and beam structure, but also features a number of innovative components including timber-concrete composite wall panels with integrated heating and cooling pipes and steel-timber hybrid trusses.

-“As a ‘living-learning’ environment for trades students, wood material choices for the building’s construction was appropriate.
+“As a living-learning environment for trades students, wood material choices for the building’s construction was appropriate.
 Wood surrounds students as they learn various trade techniques for working with wood products and within wooden structures.
 Wood products have been used in various combinations and applications, including prefabricated structural elements, various wall and ceiling finishes as well as furniture throughout the structure.”

-Wood in Education
+Case study: Wood in education